§ 101 Definitions.

-(2) "Board of elections" or "board" in each of the 3 counties of the State means that body of individuals appointed by the Governor and confirmed by the Senate to serve as a board of elections for their respective counties, and are, as such, vested with the responsibility and power to see to the administration of the election laws of this State in their respective counties as more particularly defined in this title.
+(2) "Board of Elections" or "Board" means that body of individuals appointed by the Governor and confirmed by the Senate to serve or who otherwise serve as the State Board of Elections in accordance with Chapter 2 of this title, and are, as such, vested with the responsibility and power to see to the administration of the election laws of this State as more particularly defined in this title.

 (3) "Clerk" means clerk of election.

 (4) "Commissioner" means the State Election Commissioner.